LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 ## Machine learning: the problem setting

-In general, a learning problem considers a set of n [samples](https://en.wikipedia.org/wiki/Sample_(statistics)) of data and then tries to predict properties of unknown data.
-If each sample is more than a single number and, for instance, a multi-dimensional entry (aka [multivariate](https://en.wikipedia.org/wiki/Multivariate_random_variable) data), it is said to have several attributes or [features](https://scikit-learn.org/1.7/glossary.html#term-features).
+In general, a learning problem considers a set of n [samples](https://scikit-learn.org/1.7/glossary.html#term-samples) of known (training) data and then tries to predict properties of unknown data.
+If each sample is more than a single number and, for instance, a multi-dimensional entry (aka [multivariate](https://en.wikipedia.org/wiki/Multivariate_random_variable) data), it is said to have multiple attributes or [features](https://scikit-learn.org/1.7/glossary.html#term-features).

 Learning problems fall into a few categories: